gleam-lang/gleam/CONTRIBUTING.md

 ## Local development

 To run the compiler tests.
-This will require a recent stable version of Rust to be installed.
+This will require a recent stable version of Rust, Erlang, NodeJS, Deno, and Bun to be installed.

 If you are using the Nix package manager, there's a [gleam-nix flake](https://github.com/vic/gleam-nix) you can use for running any Gleam version or quickly obtaining a development environment for Gleam.